The B2B customer journey is changing as buyers begin to expect B2C experiences at work. Smart B2B businesses are realizing new growth by adjusting CX.

 B2B marketplaces: What are they?

-B2B buyers have quickly adopted to using e-commerce platforms that make it easier and faster to get detailed product information and to place orders.
+B2B buyers have quickly adopted e-commerce platforms that make it easier and faster to get detailed product information and to place orders.
 According to McKinsey, “Only about 20 percent of B2B buyers say they hope to return to in-person sales” – even in industries like pharmaceuticals that have traditionally relied heavily on a face-to-face sales model.

 One model that many forward-looking B2B companies are pursuing is participating in – or even creating – highly specialized marketplaces.